rppicomidi/pico-usb-midi-processor/README.md

 Setup on the OLED screen, but it is there.

 ## List of MIDI Processors
+### Channel Button Remap
-- Channel Button Remap: convert the 2nd byte of a 3-byte MIDI channel message to a different value; in the opposite data direction, convert the second value back to the original value.
+Convert the 2nd byte of a 3-byte
+MIDI channel message to a different value; in the opposite data direction, convert the second value back to the original value.
 This is useful for remapping buttons that have LEDs